felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 I've hinted at it before, but I'll say it clearly once more: If you are reading a book a second time, what does this say about the first time you read it?
-Life if too short to read a book in its entirety twice.
+Life is too short to read a book in its entirety twice.
 Instead, rely on your notes to quickly get the essence of the book.
 That's your reward for putting in this work: you can get the same info as reading the full book in a fraction of the time.